 - Make an infographic.
 I’m sure you can think of a creative way to make an infographic out of one of your blog posts ideas.
-Because it’s visual, a infographic is much easier to follow, and you also provide your reader less information to read.
-At the same time, infographics are easily embeddable on social media or on other websites.
+Because it’s visual, an infographic is much easier to follow, and you also provide your reader with less information to read.
+At the same time, infographics are easily embedded on social media or on other websites.

 - Using presentations.
 SlideShare is a very popular platform where you can create and upload your presentations.
 If you don’t have the time, or the resources to create a video, you can combine written content with visual content and create a presentation.

 6. Make your articles easy to read